How we assess

 At Timbercroft Primary School we use a range of assessment procedures to ensure the progress of each individual is tracked.
 This is achieved through summative (tests) and formative (on going assessment) assessments as an ongoing tool for teachers to inform their future planning.

-- Years 2 and 6 - End of Year Age Related Assessments
+- Year 2 (optional) and Year 6 - End of Key Stage Assessments

 - Year 1 Phonics Assessment